inikishev/torchzero/README.md

 The modules represent gradient transformations and are freely combineable (see examples below).
 You can take newton, gauss-newton, any quasi-newton method, choose any line-search or trust region, add something else like restarts, even put a momentum or sharpness-aware minimization somewhere in the mix.

+A lot of work still needs to be done, some internal things that are too long to describe here, but also more tests, proper readme and documentation.

 ## How to use

 Construct a modular optimizer and use like any other pytorch optimizer, although some modules require a closure as detailed in the next section.